[Sticky] [GUIDE] error 43 + other detection, bootup and stability problems mPCIe/EC/NGFF.M2

 If this enables detection then avoid this tedious hotswapping by seeking a unwhitelisted modified BIOS for your system from say http://www.bios-mods.com OR test the Setup 1.35's PCI ports->undo_whitesting feature.

 mPCIe: eGPU still not detected - a non-standard vendor port implementation?

-PERST# mPCIe pin 22 may need to be isolated due to a non-standard implementation by your notebook vendor causing CLKRUN/CLKREQ mistiming.
+PERST# mPCIe pin 22 may need to be isolated with a very thin piece of cellophane tape (sticky tape) due to a non-standard implementation by your notebook vendor causing CLKRUN/CLKREQ initialization mistiming.
+See PERST# pinout.

 eGPU still not detected: faulty hardware?